pni-libraries/conan-pkg-pnicore/README.md

 This version of the package is mainly intersting for developers who want to keep their code up to date with new features implemented in ``libpnicore``.
-However, I do not recommend to use this package for production builds.
-For the latter situations use one of the version branches.
+However, I do not recommend to use this package for production builds, instead use one of the version branches.

 ### The *version*-branches

+For every version of ``pnicore`` there will be a version branch available with a corresponding conan package.
+The branches have names of the form ``v<MAJOR>.<MINOR>.<PATCH>``.
+Checkout the appropriate branch in order to get the right package.

+> *There are currently no version branches*

 ## Using the package